Find the best mortgage rate in Calgary

 What are the current mortgage rates in Calgary?

-For the most up-to-date Calgary mortgage rates, consult our rate table above.
-It is updated automatically throughout the day, ensuring that they are always displaying the current mortgage rates available.
+Consult our rate table above to check the most up-to-date Calgary mortgage rates.
+The rate table is updated automatically throughout the day, ensuring it's always displaying the current mortgage rates available.

 What type of mortgage has the lowest interest rate?